VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 	- This indicates that while the core mechanics were enjoyable, there is room to introduce more complexity or strategic elements.
 3. Appreciation for Competitive Elements
 	- A few students mentioned enjoying the competitive aspects of the game, suggesting that scoring, ranking, or challenge-based elements were motivating factors.
-	- This aligns with your pre-test findings that many students prefer competitive games, reinforcing the idea that leaderboards, point tracking, or win conditions might increase engagement.
+	- This aligns with the pre-test findings that many students prefer competitive games, reinforcing the idea that leaderboards, point tracking, or win conditions might increase engagement.

 After reviewing the responses, the feedback can be grouped into three main thematic categories: